 Biology Tutoring: The Academic Success Center (ASC) at Valdosta State University is in the Odum Library and is available to all students.
 The ASC provides free peer tutoring in core curriculum courses, including biology, chemistry, math, writing, and foreign languages.
-The SSC also provides free professional academic advising and on-campus job information in one location.
+The ASC also provides free professional academic advising and on-campus job information in one location.
 Call 333-7570 to make an appointment or visit the website: www.valdosta.edu/asc

-General Silliness: While I would be overjoyed if every student would read this far into the syllabus, I expect most of you will not.
-Therefore, I will give one bonus point to any student who randomly emails me an awesome photo of their favorite Gastropod (what is that?) within the first two weeks of class.
+Statement for Scholars: As a major's biology class, you are all scholars.
+While I would be overjoyed if every student would read this far into the syllabus, I expect most of you will not.
+Therefore, I will give one bonus point to any student who randomly emails me an awesome photo of their favorite Lepidopteran within the first two weeks of class.
 With the scientific name (Genus species) of said organism in the subject line.